Install NuGet packages

 Figure 7

-• this NuGet package can be downloaded by executing the following PowerShell script ‘Install Contoso Tools.ps1’.
+• this NuGet package can be downloaded by executing the following PowerShell script ‘Install Contoso Tools.ps1’

 • the NuGet package can also be downloaded in Visual Studio.
 This can be achieved by adding the artifact feed contoso-common-packages as a ‘Package Sources’ in the ‘NuGet Package Manager’.
-That is, by adding another Package Source in Figure 8
+That is, by adding another Package Source as shown in Figure 8

 Figure 8